 Funding for pre-application expenses may not exceed five percent of the award amount.
 If the funding category applied for has a grant component, then grant funds will be used for this purpose; otherwise, loan funds may be applied.
-All pre-application expenses must be included in the first request for award funds.
-These expenses may be reimbursed only if they are incurred after the publication date of this Funding Opportunity Announcement (FOA) and are properly documented.
+All pre-application expenses must be included in the first request for advance of award funds.

-- To fund the acquisition and improvement of an existing system that is currently providing insufficient broadband service (eligible for 100 percent loan requests only).
+- To fund the acquisition and upgrade of an existing system that is not currently providing sufficient access to broadband service (eligible for 100 percent loan requests only).

 Funding for the acquisition of an existing system may not exceed 40 percent of the award amount.
-After improvements are made, the upgraded system must meet the requirements of this FOA.
+After improvements are made, the upgraded system must meet the requirements of this regulation.

-Only projects that USDA determines to be financially feasible and sustainable will be eligible for an award under this Funding Opportunity Announcement.
-An eligible project must demonstrate a positive ending cash balance as reflected on the cash flow statement for each year of the forecast period and demonstrate positive cash flow from operations in year five of the forecast period.
-Eligible projects must also meet at least two of the following requirements in year five of the forecast period: a minimum Times Interest Earned Ratio (TIER) requirement of 1.20, a minimum Debt Service Coverage Ratio (DSCR) requirement of 1.20 and a minimum Current Ratio of 1.20.
+Only projects that USDA determines to be financially and technically feasible will be eligible for an award.
+An eligible project must demonstrate to the satisfaction of RUS that it will be able to generate sufficient revenues to cover expenses; have sufficient cash flow to service all debts and obligations; have a positive ending cash balance as reflected on the cash flow statement for each year of the forecast period; and demonstrate positive cash flow from operations at the end of the forecast period.
+Eligible projects must also meet at least two of the following requirements by the end of the forecast period: a minimum Times Interest Earned Ratio (TIER) requirement of 1.20, a minimum Debt Service Coverage Ratio (DSCR) requirement of 1.20, and a minimum Current Ratio of 1.20.